 This exquisite 'ryokan' is home to two natural wells from which mineral rich, hot spring water flows and feeds the open-air baths.
 The minerals contained in the spring water are regarded as having many remarkable qualities promoting good health and smooth skin, which visitors can soak up in private onsens.
 This unique experience is a real highlight as it’s rare to have the opportunity to enjoy the onsen culture – which we believe is one of the most memorable parts of a tour of Japan – all by one’s self.
 Relaxing in a private bubbling bath is a treat, especially in Gora Kadan’s outdoor onsen.
 In our opinion, bathing in this secluded spot is the absolute height of ‘onsen’ sophistication!

-The 23 rooms and 14 suites are in traditional Japanese style, with sliding paper doors, tatami living quarters and deep wooden baths – most have futons but some western beds are available.
+The beautiful 23 rooms and 14 suites differ in layout but share an authentic Japanese style, with sliding paper doors, tatami living quarters and deep wooden baths – most have comfortable futons but some western beds are available.
 The ground floor rooms have private gardens with outdoor baths whilst the higher rooms have balconies overlooking the forests and mountains.

 The architectural design of the public areas is clean-cut and striking, drawing one’s eye to the floor-to-ceiling windows that create a strong sense of place with their sweeping views over the vibrant flora and fauna outside.
 The modern design is particularly well-suited to the vast walkway that leads to the spa and pool, as it emphasises space and light in a tasteful, chic manner.
 A traditional 'Kaiseki' dinner is included, consisting of local delicacies, which vary from season to season.
 This multi-course gourmet meal is served either in one's room or suite by a kimono-wearing personal hostess, in the restaurant or al fresco on the terrace or in the garden.